Sonic the Hedgehog 3: Development

 Like Sonic the Hedgehog 2, Sonic the Hedgehog 3 was developed in California by Sega Technical Institute (STI).
-After the completion of Sonic 2, STI split into two teams: one comprised Japanese developers, who worked on Sonic 3, and the other Americans, who worked on Sonic Spinball.
-Yuji Naka and Hirokazu Yasuhara were the primary creators of the Sonic 3 design document and project schedule.
-Naka selected the majority of the team, while STI director Roger Hector oversaw development, and Pamela Kelly led the marketing for Sega.
+After the completion of Sonic 2, the producer, Yuji Naka, refused to develop another Sonic game with the Americans.
+STI split into two teams: one comprised Japanese developers, who worked on Sonic 3, and the other Americans, who worked on Sonic Spinball.
+Naka and Hirokazu Yasuhara were the primary creators of the Sonic 3 design document and project schedule.
+Naka selected the majority of the team, while the STI director, Roger Hector, oversaw development and Pamela Kelly led the marketing.

-Development began in January 1993, with a deadline of February 1994, when Sega and McDonald's would launch a major promotional campaign in America.
-Initially, the team used the new Sega Virtua Processor chip, allowing for 3D graphics.
-They created a prototype with isometric graphics with the working title Sonic 3D; the original special stage featured a polygonal Sonic in a figure eight-shaped stage.
+Development began in January 1993.
+The team initially used the Sega Virtua Processor chip, allowing for 3D graphics.
+They created a prototype with isometric graphics with the working title Sonic 3D.
+The original special stage featured a polygonal Sonic in a figure eight-shaped stage.
 When it became apparent that the chip would not be finished by 1994, Sonic 3 was restarted as a more conventional 2D platform game.
+The designer Takashi Iizuka said the chip was an experiment to see if Sonic could work in 3D, and was abandoned due to its low polygon count.
 The isometric concept was eventually used for Sonic 3D Blast in 1996.